 The Snowy Valleys Sculpture Trail is funded by the Bushfire Local Economic Recovery Fund of the NSW government.

-Current Shop Art Projects, each in situ for approximately six months, are:
+Current Shop Art Projects, each in situ for 3 – 6 months, are:

 - Merran Esson – ‘Tumba Tanks’, in Artists on Parade, 13 The Parade, Tumbarumba.
 Opening hours vary with the season – currently Thursdays to Sundays 10am – 1pm (however seasonal hours may vary – to check, please visit artistsonparade.com.au)

 - Fiona Gavino – ‘Air & Water’.
 54 Pioneer Street, Batlow.
-Open to the public 10am – 12 noon every Saturday and Sunday.
+Open to the public 10am – 12 noon Thursday & Friday and 10am – 2pm Saturday & Sunday each week.

 - Akira Kamada – ‘Birth’.
-30a The Parade, Tumbarumba (this space is located behind the Tumbarumba Hotel near 24 The Parade).
+26A The Parade, Tumbarumba (this space is located behind the Tumbarumba Hotel).
 Open to the public 10am – 12 noon every Saturday.

 This Bushfire Local Economic Recovery Program is jointly funded by the Commonwealth and the New South Wales Government under the Disaster Recovery Funding Arrangements.